bjayanta/dart/readme.md

         - @overriding methods
         - @overloading methods (optional parameters)
     - You can TIGHTEN a type by using the covariant keyword
+- Abstraction (implements)
+    - Abstract class, Abstract method, Interfaces
+    - Abstraction concept is achieved by using the implements keyword
+    - Class A implements B{} - B is an Interface that need to implement in A
+    - In dart, every class is an Implicit Interface, but every Abstract class is an Explicit Interface When implementing an interface, you have to override every field and method from inside interface
+    - YYou can Extend only one class, but Implement one or more interface

 <!-- ### 06.
 Dart Utilities
     06.1.
 Date and Time